 It seems like everyone’s talking about gaslighting these days.
 But if everyone and their dog seems to be gaslighting (or being gaslit by) everyone else and their cat (or if cat and dog are both accusing the other of gaslighting them), is it really a meaningful descriptor of emotional abuse?
-Or does the meaning just get diluted to the point that it no longer even has a clear meaning?
+Or does it just get diluted to the point that it no longer even has a clear meaning?

 When I Google gaslighting, it tells me there are 9.76 million results.
 Those search result numbers are far from exact, but they do give a decent ballpark.
 This is clearly something the internet is talking about.
 A lot.

-The male lead wanted to get his wife committed to a mental institution for his own benefit, so he tried to convince her she was going insane by denying things that were actually happening when she asked about them.
-For example, he denied having dimmed the gas lights and having made various noises while doing his nefarious activities.
+The male lead wanted to get his wife committed to a mental institution for his own benefit, so he tried to convince her she was going insane.
+He did so by denying things that were actually happening when she asked about them; for example, he denied having dimmed the gas lights and having made various noises while doing his nefarious activities.

-It seems like gaslighting is often used in a very broad sense to mean invalidating people’s experiences of reality.
+One of the main reasons I think the term gaslighting is overused is that it seems to be used often in a very broad sense to mean invalidating people’s experiences of reality.
 I suspect very few of us are mature enough to be able to fight with people close to us without throwing some invalidation in along the way.
 But if we’re conflating invalidation and emotional abuse, that ends up minimizing the experience of people who are actually being abused.
 It’s also a pretty big leap from what happened in Gaslight where hubby was trying to get wifey hauled off to the loony bin.

 People also lie, either outright or by omission, often with the purpose of avoiding negative consequences.
 Many of us lie on a regular basis, both to ourselves and to others.
-If lying in and of itself was emotionally abusive, that would cast a massive net that most of us would be caught in.
+If lying, in and of itself, was emotionally abusive, that would cast a massive net that most of us would be caught in.

 Issues of infidelity

 And if he’s lying to himself and thinks that having drinks after work with his hot coworker is totally fine, and the racy sexts are just teasing and totally fine since he’s not acting on them, he’s not trying to gaslight wifey when denying he’s having an affair.
-He could just be as dumb as a load of bricks, or more likely, he’s choosing to be in denial (which is generally a pretty popular place to be).
-He may also truly believe cheating is defined by intercourse, and therefore, he thinks he’s telling wifey the absolute truth about not cheating, because it doesn’t fit within his definition.
+He could just be as dumb as a load of bricks; more likely, though, he’s choosing to be in denial (which is generally a pretty popular place to be).
+He may also truly believe cheating is defined by intercourse; therefore, he thinks he’s telling wifey the absolute truth about not cheating, because it doesn’t fit within his definition.
 And as George Costanza said in Seinfeld, it’s not a lie if you believe it…

 Individual vs. collective gaslighting